5 Plants That Ruin Sewers

 Serving the Greater Seattle Area

-Although it may not be fun to think about, many plants used in outdoor decoration can wreak havoc on sewer systems.
-It is crucial that you know which ones can be harmful to plumbing before you purchase them, because the right choices can prevent a lot of expense (not to mention a big mess) in sewer repairs down the road.
+It is crucial that you know which ones can be harmful to plumbing before you purchase them.
+The right choices ahead of time can prevent a lot of expense (not to mention a big mess!) in sewer repairs down the road.

-Before we list some of the key culprits, an overview of why plants can damage plumbing and what kind of damage they can cause may be in order.
 The main reasons that plants end up damaging plumbing systems is because they need more space or more water than is being made available to them.

-Plants that need a lot of space for their root systems will extend into areas that are occupied by sewer lines if they don’t have enough.
-Similarly, plants that have high water needs will extend their roots into the nearest water source, which may be the ground pipes.
-When this type of growth happens, plant roots surround and penetrate into the pipes, which causes leaks and clogs—a nightmare for the homeowner.
+Plants that need a lot of space for their root systems and don’t have enough will extend into areas that are occupied by sewer lines.
+Similarly, plants that have high water needs will grow their roots into the nearest water source, which may be the ground pipes.

 1. Oak Trees